 1. Remote terminal management

-To keep operational costs low, designing a network which minimizes manual intervention is key.
-Understandably then, many organizations with devices in remote locations will activate terminals and set these to always-on.
+To keep operational costs low, designing a network which minimises manual intervention is key.
+Understandably then, many organisations with devices in remote locations will activate terminals and set these to always-on.
 Though this is rarely required, physically sending engineers to deactivate/reactivate terminals wouldn’t be worthwhile.
 But for companies who are able to control terminals remotely, for instance, deactivating devices when applications aren’t live.